conda/conda/docs/source/install/central.rst

 still preventing these users from installing unwanted packages with conda.
 To do this, the administrator installs conda and the packages, if any, in a location that is controlled by the administrator and accessible by the users.

-Each user may then use the central conda installation, and with their own “user” .condarc configuration file located in their home directory.
-The users’ configuration is limited by the second “system” .condarc file, and the path to it is the same as the root environment prefix displayed by “conda info”.
-See example below.
+Each user may then use the central conda installation, which will read settings from their own "user" .condarc configuration file located in their home directory.
+The users' configuration is limited by the second "system" .condarc file, and the path to it is the same as the root environment prefix displayed by ``conda info``.

-The following settings are commonly used in a system configuration file, although they may also be used in a user configuration file.
+The system configuration settings are commonly used in a system configuration file, although they may also be used in a user configuration file.
 All user configuration settings may also be used in a system configuration file.

 See also: :doc:`Conda configuration file <config>`.